AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/troubleshoot-missing-pida.md

 uid: troubleshoot-missing-pida
 ---

-# Troubleshoot missing PI Data Archive configuration
+# Troubleshoot missing Data Archive configuration

-If a PI to Data Hub Agent's status appears as `No PI Data Archive Configured` in the `PI to Data Hub Agent` window, you may be missing a PI mapping from your Data Archive server to your agent service account.
+If a PI to Data Hub Agent's status appears as `No Data Archive Configured` in the `PI to Data Hub Agent` window, you may be missing a PI mapping from your Data Archive server to your agent service account.
 You can correct this issue in the PI to Data Hub Agent Configuration Utility.

-**Note:** There may be different reasons why the `No PI Data Archive Configured` status appears under **Data Archive Connection Status** in the PI to Data Hub Agent Configuration Utility.
+**Note:** There may be different reasons why the `No Data Archive Configured` status appears under **Data Archive Connection Status** in the PI to Data Hub Agent Configuration Utility.
 This topic addresses troubleshooting due to a missing PI mapping.

-To add a missing PI Data Archive mapping:
+To add a missing Data Archive mapping:

 1. Open the [PI to Data Hub Agent Configuration Utility](xref:pi-to-ocs-utility) and connect to the portal.